 In all honesty, part of the surrealism of the monk’s trail was lost because the robe markers blended into the trees in many places.
 There were no monks making the trek to Wat Pha Lat during our particular journey and there were none to be found when we finally arrived at the temple.

 Instead, we made the journey with several hundred (maybe close to one thousand) students from a local high school.
-They had arrived at the trail not long before us but they stretched far behind us, allowing little opportunity to experience the trail all to ourselves in either direction.
+They had arrived at the trail not long before us but they stretched far behind us.
+This allowed little opportunity to experience the trail all to ourselves in either direction.

 It took between 45 and 50 minutes to hike the monk’s trail to Wat Pha Lat, which is roughly halfway up Doi Suthep.
 Although the temple itself was not spectacularly large or ornate, it was quite pretty and surrounded by ancient looking Buddha shrines, some gardens, and other structures.

 I thought the most unusual area near the temple was the massive boulders.
-Here a small stream ran between the huge rocks and fell down the mountainside.
-Standing on them I had a pretty view of Chiang Mai City in the distance, which was peeking through the trees.
+A small stream ran between the huge rocks and fell down the mountainside.
+When I stood on them, I had a pretty view of Chiang Mai City in the distance, which peeked through the trees.